Frank Duff

-Francis Michael Duff, ' (7 June 1889 – 7 November 1980), known as Frank Duff, was known especially for bringing attention to the role of the Catholic Laity during the Second Vatican Council of the Roman Catholic Church as well as for founding the Legion of Mary in his native city of Dublin, Ireland.
+Francis Michael Duff (7 June 1889 – 7 November 1980), was an Irish lay Catholic and author known for bringing attention to the role of the Catholic laity during the Second Vatican Council of the Roman Catholic Church.
+Duff had previously founded the Legion of Mary in his native city of Dublin, Ireland.

 Biography

 Early life

 He was born in Dublin on 7 June 1889, at 97 Phibsboro Road, the eldest of seven children of John Duff (died 23 December 1918) and his wife, Susan Letitia (née Freehill, died 27 February 1950).
 The wealthy family lived in the city at St Patrick's Road, Drumcondra.
 Duff attended Blackrock College.

 Early career

 In 1908, he entered the Civil Service and was assigned to the Irish Land Commission.